This is the site of our McNamara line who migrated from County Clare Ireland

 Source: Ross McNamara

-Patrick allegedly described his step-mother Alice as a "witch" and he left home when he was 12.
+Patrick allegedly described his step-mother as being a "witch" and left home when he was 12.
 He got a job working in the stables at Dame Nelly Melba's residence in Lillydale, Victoria but then left for New Zealand (possibly with an uncle) when he was 19.
 Patrick didn't stay long in NZ and soon returned to Australia.
 Eventually Patrick returned to New Zealand alone, where he married and lived out his life.

 Patrick off to work in 1936, and in 1943